Detrainment device

+A costumed character representing SMRT Corporation demonstrates the use of emergency detrainment ramps on a refurbished Kawasaki Heavy Industries C151.

 A detrainment device is equipment on a rail vehicle that provides an evacuation route for the passengers.
 It usually consists of a set of steps or a ramp, located at a doorway, allowing passengers to leave the vehicle in an emergency, vehicle breakdown or accident.

 A detrainment device is moved from a stored location into an operational position, usually above the coupler at the end of a passenger car.
 A detrainment device may consist of a manually placed, hinged, foldable or telescopic ladder or ramp.
 A detrainment device may allow evacuation to track level, or to a coupled railcar.
 A detrainment device may be fitted with handrails.

 In other cases, evacuation may be via the vehicle passenger side doors to a trackside walkway in a tunnel, without the use of a detrainment device.

 Types

 Examples of the main types of detrainment device currently in service include: